oroinc/orocommerce/src/Oro/Bundle/PromotionBundle/README.md

 **<a name="add-discount-formtype">Add discount formType</a>**

-Also you need to specify FormType information for your discount.
-At first create FormType for it, you can use some of already available for reference, for example `Oro\Bundle\PromotionBundle\Form\Type\LineItemDiscountOptionsType`.
-After that add it to the `Oro\Bundle\PromotionBundle\Provider\DiscountFormTypeProvider` in services:
+You also need to specify the FormType information for your discount.
+First, create FormType for it.
+You can use some of the already available ones for reference, for example `Oro\Bundle\PromotionBundle\Form\Type\LineItemDiscountOptionsType`.
+Next, add it to the `Oro\Bundle\PromotionBundle\Provider\DiscountFormTypeProvider` in services:
 ```
     oro_promotion.discount_type_to_form_type_provider:
         class: Oro\Bundle\PromotionBundle\Provider\DiscountFormTypeProvider